Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

+\mypar{Comparison to previous work} In \tab{remeshed_sota}, we compare our DualConvMax model with previous state-of-the-art models.
+Among the primal methods, MoNet uses SHOT local shape descriptor features as input, while other models use raw XYZ features.
+For the dual methods, we test XYZ features as well as their combination with face normals.

+Overall, the accuracy and geodesic errors measures on the Faust-Remeshed data are substantially worse than those measured on the Faust-Synthetic data, \cf \tab{faust_dual}.
+This underlines the increased level of difficulty of the task on more realistic data.
+Among the primal methods, MoNet obtains the highest accuracy (48.7\%), while FeaStNet combines a somewhat lower accuracy (47.6\%) with substantially lower mean geodesic error (1.6 \vs 4.1).
+Among the dual methods, DualConvMax with XYZ+Normal features performs best with the best overall mean geodesic error of 1.3 and accuracy (45.8\%) that is comparable but somewhat worse than that of the primal MoNet and FeaStNet.
+We provide qualitative evaluations in the supplementary.

-Finally, we evaluate all methods trained on the Faust-Remeshed data and visualize texture transfer to the Faust-Scan meshes in \fig{test_scan_train_remeshed}.
-We observe that training on re-meshed versions of the shapes helps to make primal methods MoNet and FeaStNet more robust to topological changes.
-However, we observe that SplineCNN (also primal) is not able to generalize to topologically different meshes even after training on re-meshed versions.
-Also in this setting, the dual-based methods generalize best to differently structured meshes.
+\mypar{Qualitative evaluation on Faust-Scan} Finally, we evaluate all methods trained on the Faust-Remeshed data and visualize texture transfer to the Faust-Scan meshes in \fig{test_scan_train_remeshed}.
+We observe that training on re-meshed versions of the shapes helps to make primal methods MoNet and FeaStNet more robust to topological changes, \cf \fig{test_scan_train_faust}.
+However, we observe that SplineCNN does not generalize well to topologically different meshes, even after training on the re-meshed data.
+While being more robust to topological changes, the dual-based methods also benefit from training on meshes with varying topology in the Faust-Remeshed dataset.
+When training on Faust-Remeshed, the texture transfer results of dual-based methods are again superior compared to the primal methods, with DualConvMax yielding the most accurate results overall.
+For additional qualitative results see \fig{teaser}.

-Failure modes of the dual-based models tend to appear on test poses in Faust-Scan that are very different from the training poses in Faust-Remeshed.
-We show two such instances in \fig{limitations}.
-In particular, the bent pose is problematic for the correspondences for the upper body.